 How to Straighten Natural Hair Without Heat

 Knowing how to straighten natural hair without heat is a wonderful way to keep your hair as healthy as possible.
 By not adding heat, your hair won’t suffer the damage and dryness caused by using heated styling tools.
-Although it takes a bit longer, the results are well worth the wait.
+Although it takes a bit longer, the results are well worth it.
 One method of straightening the hair without using heat is to use rollers.
-If rollers aren’t to your liking, it’s possible to straighten the hair using Curflformers.
+If rollers aren’t to your liking, it’s possible to straighten the hair using

 How to Straighten Natural Hair Without a Relaxer